gflow33/astar-docs/docs/builder-guides/xvm_wasm/setup_your_ink_environment.md

 source ~/.cargo/env
 ```

 It will download a script and start the installation.
-If you are using Windows, go to the [Rust website](https://www.rust-lang.org/tools/install) to understand the steps.
-Configure to the latest stable and add nightly + WASM target
+Go to the [Rust website](https://www.rust-lang.org/tools/install) if you are installing on Windows.
+Configure to the latest stable and add nightly + Wasm target

 ```rust
 rustup default stable